AnonymousMorris/backup_bash_script/README.md

 ## Setup:
 1. create a bin dir in the home dir to place the scripts or place them in the usr/local/bin.
+2. Edit the bash script to fill out the variables for path to directory to backup, remote server, etc
-2. Wherever you decide to place the scripts make sure that directory is included in the $PATH.
+3. Wherever you decide to place the scripts make sure that directory is included in the $PATH.
-   1. To check type:
+   1. To check your path:
 `echo $PATH`

    2. If your directory is not included in the $PATH.
 Include it by adding the following line to the .bashrc file in the home directory